 Erik Borelius, guitar-player, singer and composer, has worked professionally with music since 1986.
-During these 30 years he has released thirteen albums, eleven through his own company and two during his time at EMI.
+During these 35 years he has released fifteen albums, thirteen through his own company and two during his time at EMI.
 In 1994 Erik received a Swedish Grammy for the album “SexTioTvå” – the best instrumental album in 1993 and the first recorded under Erik’s own label EB Music.
 The following year he was nominated with the album “Duende”.
-Erik’s music is often described as a peculiar blend of styles and as a guitar player he is praised for using his outstanding technique in a tasteful manner.
+Erik’s music is often described as a peculiar blend of styles and as a guitar player he is praised for using his technique in a tasteful manner.

 In 1984 Erik sent a demo to EMI.
 After a couple of weeks he got the answer: “We will produce your record!”.
 His happiness was complete and during the time up to the recording, in the summer of 1985, he participated in Per Gessle’s and Roxette’s productions.